FraunhoferIOSB/FAAAST-Client/README.md

 <!--start:changelog-header-->
 ### 1.1.0-SNAPSHOT (current development version)<!--end:changelog-header-->

+#### 🚀 New Features & Major Changes
+- Add option to connect to servers using self-signed certificates

+#### ⚙️ Internal changes & bugfixes
 - De-/Serialization
   - Fixed serialization of submodel ids in deleteSubmodel and deleteSubmodelReference in AASInterface
   - Fixed an error that occurred when trying to retrieve lists from a server.